-Is Commercial Space Travel Finally Taking Off?An Altamar interview with CEO of Virgin Galactic
+Is Commercial Space Travel Finally Taking Off?An Altamar interview with

 While Earth-bound citizens grapple with quarantines, a new era of space exploration is blasting off.
 After years of only gradual expansion, emerging players and new technologies have reignited the space race in the 21st century.

 While the Cold War spurred major scientific and commercial achievements, progress tapered off dramatically as government enthusiasm — and funding — for space exploration waned.
 But dramatic technological advances and lucrative business models changed the conversation, and private companies are making up for lost time.
 New investments and fresh private-public partnerships mean that booking a berth in space could happen sooner than we think.
 Countries like Japan, China, India and the United Arab Emirates are jumping in, too, expanding the borders of geopolitics.

 George Whitesides, the chief space officer and former CEO of Virgin Galactic, a company founded by Sir Richard Branson in 2004 to develop commercial vehicles for space tourism, joined the Altamar podcast team of Peter Schechter and Muni Jensen to discuss the future of space travel.

 The interview came on the heels of a major announcement: Virgin Galactic, in conjunction with NASA, is opening a private astronaut program with public accessibility.
 Previously, Whitesides served as NASA’s chief of staff after working on President Barack Obama’s transition team for the agency.
 He’s also served as the executive director of the National Space Society and is a sought-after adviser for companies and organizations such as the Federal Aviation Administration’s Commercial Space Transportation division, the Commercial Space Transportation Advisory Committee, the Space Generation Foundation and the Zero Gravity Corporation, among others.